-Outside of the day old bread, or even if you want to toast up some fresh bread to harden it a bit, the remaining ingredients are going to be up to you.
+Outside of the day-old bread, or even if you want to toast up some fresh bread to harden it a bit, the remaining ingredients are going to be up to you.
 If you are a bit of traditionalist, like I usually tend to be, then you will want to serve the bread with the basil, cucumbers, tomatoes, onions and a squeeze of lemon juice and olive oil.
-It in its simplest form is incredibly delicious.
+In its simplest form is incredibly delicious.

 Other things you could serve your salad are:

 I can’t say it enough but do not let the classic nature of this recipe get in the way of getting creative with what ingredients you want to put in it.

 While the traditional Panzanella recipe would use a simple squeeze of lemon and olive oil, I wanted to take it a step further and make a really tasty pesto vinaigrette.
 Basil is in abundance and utilizing it in a vinaigrette for the salad seemed like a great idea.